 We are all-students, professors, TAs-members of the academic community.
 In this community, there are ethical standards for how we share and produce knowledge.
-These standards of academic integrity hold that we produce our own contributions (ie, we don't copy or buy papers, we don't cheat on exams) and we don't take credit for someone else's work (ie, we include citations and references).
+These standards of academic integrity hold that we produce our own contributions (ie, we don't copy or buy papers, we don't cheat on exams) and <a href="weeproduce-weep